philbier/building-cicd-pipeline/README.md

 ```
 -X POST https://<yourappname>.azurewebsites.net:$PORT/predict
  ```
-2. Commit and push the change to GitHub and check build & deployment.
+2. Commit and push the change to GitHub and check build & deployment
 3. Run `./make_predict_azure_app.sh` in Azure Cloud Shell

 The output should look similar to this: